Platonenkov/DefaultApiClientServiceController/README.md

 ### DefaultApiClientServiceController
 this contains default Api realization for EF Interface, EF Service, Api Client, Api Controller

-For use Api Clients add to you server appsettings.json row ->  "ClientAddress": "https://localhost:{your api port}/"
+For use Api Clients add to you server appsettings.json row ->  "ClientAddress": "https://localhost:your_api_port/"

 #### 1 Create Base entity whit id type what you need